kontent-ai/delivery-sdk-js/readme.md

 ### Handling circular references

-By default the SDK automatically maps content items present in `linked items` & `rich text` elements.
+By default, the SDK automatically maps content items present in `linked items` & `rich text` elements.
 Linked items can reference other linked items in their tree (e.g. child item referencing parent) which may cause infinite nesting (circular reference).
 This behavior is not an issue for most scenarios, in fact it is beneficial as you can easily access all linked items.
 However, you cannot easily serialize such model.
 Using e.g. `JSON.stringify` would fail if there are circular references.

 For this reason, you may disable mapping of linked items with `linkedItemsReferenceHandler` configuration option.